 Staff will distribute the Guide within Metro to serve as a resource for current transit planning efforts and broader policy discussions.
-Staff will also perform outreach with local jurisdictions, service providers, and the Metro Technical Advisory Committee to share the document with local partners and pursue inter-agency efforts to deploy best practices.
+Staff will also perform outreach with local jurisdictions, stakeholders and other transit providers to share the document with local partners and pursue inter-agency efforts to deploy best practices.